getbrevo/brevo-ruby/docs/ContactsApi.md

 api_instance = Brevo::ContactsApi.new

-identifier = 'identifier_example' # String | Email (urlencoded) OR ID of the contact OR its SMS attribute value
+identifier = 'identifier_example' # String | Email (urlencoded) OR ID of the contact OR its SMS attribute value OR EXT_ID attribute (urlencoded)

 opts = {
+  identifier_type: 'identifier_type_example', # String | email_id for Email, phone_id for SMS attribute, contact_id for ID of the contact, ext_id for EXT_ID attribute, whatsapp_id for WHATSAPP attribute, landline_number_id for LANDLINE_NUMBER attribute
   start_date: 'start_date_example', # String | **Mandatory if endDate is used.** Starting date (YYYY-MM-DD) of the statistic events specific to campaigns.
 Must be lower than equal to endDate
   end_date: 'end_date_example' # String | **Mandatory if startDate is used.** Ending date (YYYY-MM-DD) of the statistic events specific to campaigns.
 Must be greater than equal to startDate.
 }